 (If you don't think you need a wireless headset, head over to our best PC gaming headsets page for the best options, period — wired and wireless.)

 There are tons of wireless headset options to choose from, and they're not cheap, often costing upwards of $200.
 Plus, there's more to consider than just price:

 How far can you roam before the signal cuts out?
 What's the battery life like?
 Can you charge the headset while using it?
 Does it come with a charging stand?
 Does it come with both Bluetooth and low-latency 2.4GHz wireless connectivity, and can you use both simultaneously?

-We’ve tested dozens of wireless headsets throughout the years, and we’ve compiled a list here of the best, along with some tips on what to look for when making your purchase.
+We've tested dozens of wireless headsets over the years, and we've compiled a list of the best options for every type of listener — gamers, streamers, creators, and audiophiles alike.

 The Best Wireless Gaming Headsets You Can Buy Today

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 With its immaculate look and premium quality audio, The Corsair Virtuoso RGB Wireless SE is an easy choice for the best wireless headset.
 The finish utilizes gunmetal-tinged aluminum, matte rubberized plastic, and leatherette padding on the headband and earcups.
 The earcups even feature a touch of RGB within the Corsair logo, which you can also easily turn off.

 On the audio side, the wireless headset can deliver audiophile levels of sound with its 20 - 40 KHz frequency response.
 Its 50mm drivers also shine during gameplay in FPS titles like Borderlands 3.